cterwilliger/vista/README.md

 The flows are contained in the folder "flows".
 They are compacted text files that can be copied and imported into a Node-RED instance.
 I have included jpg image files of the flows in the "img" folder.

 ### Date/Time flow
 This flow creates the date & time banner at the top.
+I have had some difficulty getting time zones to change automatically when we move.
+That's why there is four "timezone" setting injection nodes on this flow...
 ![](img/date-time.jpg)

 ### Power flow